tsunami643/blogdraft/_posts/2024-08-30-ti13-team-guide.md

 </table>
 <hr style="margin: 0.5em 0;">

+**How did this roster happen?** Speaking of bemoaning regions of Dota, check out the <i>ONE</i> team representing North America at this TI.
+That's right.
+Every other region has at least two or more teams showing up in Copenhagen.
+But North America?
+THERE'S A REASON OUR COUNTRY CODE IS +1 BAYBEEE.

-**How did this roster happen?** after getting top 8 at ti last year, gunnar moved to offlane and stormstormer was brought in for mid.
+But I digress.
+How did this roster happen?
+After getting top 8 at TI last year, gunnar moved to offlane and stormstormer was brought in for mid.
 Shopify fell apart after TI and fly came in to replace yamsun.
 Yuma replaced K1 after he went to HEROIC.
 After an underwhelming Dacha Dubai result stormstormer was replaced with another german, copy.
 Milan joined later.

 **How was their season?**